-On the node sides it is 80ms!
-Since we are talking about network communication, it can be up to 500ms depending on the current state of your network and size of image you sent (please keep it under 200kbyte).
+On the node side, in 80 milliseconds.
+Since we are talking about network communication, this number can go up to 500 milliseconds, depending on the current state of your network and the size of the image you sent (please keep it under 200 Kbytes).

-What makes our service easy to use is that it does not require any classic integration skills whatsoever.
-That means no special expertise is needed: with intermediate, general IT skills, anybody can perform the setup.
+Our service does not require any classic integration skills.
+Anyone with intermediate, general IT skills can perform the setup.
 You only need to know how to use REST API and understand the JSON format.

-When you send an image to ANPR Cloud API, we must store that image for a short period of time (80-200ms) in order to perform the recognition and return the results to you.
+When you send an image to ANPR Cloud API, we must store it for a short period of time (80-200 milliseconds) in order to perform the recognition and return the results to you.
 For online (immediate response) operations, the image data is processed in memory and not persisted to disk.

 ANPR Cloud does not claim any ownership of any of the content (including images) that you transmit to the ANPR Cloud API.

-Every account comes with 200 free credits.
-Beyond the free tier, ANPR Cloud credits must be purchased through AWS Marketplace or Stripe.
+Beyond the free tier providing 200 credits per month, additional credits can be purchased through AWS Marketplace or Stripe.

 Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.